ProxGen/ProxVision/Web Scraping for Google Image Dataset Download - Scripts/README.md

-# WebScraping with and without proxy
+# WebScraping with and without proxy to collect Google Image Datasets in Bulk

 **Web Scraping File Names:**